cmu-sei/kaiju/README.md

     locate the JSON file you wish to import.
     More extensive usage documentation can be found in Ghidra's `Help > Contents` menu when using the tool.

+### GhiHorn
+A horn encoder for Ghidra version 10.0.

+#### Installation

+1. You need to install Z3 and the [Z3 java bindings](https://github.com/Z3Prover/z3#java)
+   1. You need to add the jar file (`com.microsoft.z3.jar`) to the `GhiHorn/lib` directory to make it available in the plugin.
+      * On Windows, you can place this `.jar` file in the same directory as `ghidraRun.bat`
+   2. You need to put the z3 and java binding libraries in a location that is available
+      1. On MacOS these files are `libz3.dylib` and `libz3java.dylib`
+      2. On linux these files are: `libz3.so` and `libz3java.so`
+      3. On Windows, these files are `libz3.dll` and `libz3java.dll`
+2. Build the GHiHorn plugin.
+The plugin build process uses `gradle` with some addtions:
+      * Run `gradle` to build the plugin
+      * Rung `gradle install` to build the ditribution package and copy it to Ghidra
+        * Be sure to set your _GHIDRA_INSTALL_DIR_ to your ghidra installation in the file _gradle.properties_ before attempting to build.
+3. Following step 2, the plugin should be installed.
+You may need to restart Ghidra to make the plugin available.
+4. You can launch the plugin by pressing `CTRL-G` or selecting GhiHorn from the CERT menu.

 ### Command-line "Headless" Mode